-- 5. Cabinet is recommended to: - a. approve a new loan facility of up to £21,060,000 be made available to Aspire (CRP) Ltd, to be drawn down in tranches over a period of up to 2 years, subject to Full Council agreeing to make funding available for this purpose; - b. note the implications of making the loan on the Council's access to Public Works Loan Board, as set out in paragraphs 50 to 57; and - c. delegate authority to the Director of Finance, Revenues & Benefits (in consultation with the Portfolio Holder for Finance and the Economy and the Council's external treasury advisers) to agree the final terms of the loan facility, including the interest rate to be charged (such rate to be no less than 7.5%).
+- 5. Council is recommended to: - a. approve a new loan facility of up to £21,060,000 be made available to Aspire (CRP) Ltd, to be drawn down in tranches over a period of up to 2 years; - b. note the implications of making the loan on the Council's access to Public Works Loan Board, as set out in paragraphs 50 to 57; - c. delegate authority to the Director of Finance, Revenues & Benefits (in consultation with the Portfolio Holder for Finance and the Economy and the Council's external treasury advisers) to agree the final terms of the loan facility, including the interest rate to be charged (such rate to be no less than 7.5%); and d. approve the financing of the new loan facility through additional external borrowing as set out in paragraphs 38 to 41 below.